lmscloud-io/moodle-tool_vault/README.md

 - Some database modifications are not supported in Moodle DML, for example, date/time field types, indexes on the text fields, varchar fields with the length over 1333.
 If you have such modifications, the pre-check will fail and Vault **will not be able to perform backup**.
-- On the "Settings" tab you can specify that some **modifications should be excluded**.
+- In the "Settings" section you can specify that some **modifications should be excluded**.
 You can re-run the pre-check after you modified the settings to see if it passes.

 # Installation of the plugin tool_vault

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
 2. Upload the ZIP file with the plugin code.
 You should only be prompted to add extra details if your plugin type is not automatically detected.
 3. Check the plugin validation report and finish the installation.